Dietrich College Interdisciplinary Minors

 08-200Ethics and Policy Issues in Computing9

-16-161ROB Freshman Seminar: Artificial Intelligence and Humanity9
+16-161ROB Seminar: Artificial Intelligence and Humanity9

 17-224Influence, Persuasion, and Manipulation Online9